Rumbling Hearts: Gameplay

+Screenshot of the gameplay.
+The player is presented with two options, and their choice can affect the direction of the plot.

 Kimi ga Nozomu Eien is a romance visual novel in which the player assumes the role of Takayuki Narumi.
 Its gameplay requires little player interaction as much of the game's duration is spent on reading the text that appears on the screen, which represents the story's narrative and dialogue.
 The text is accompanied by character sprites, which represent who Takayuki is talking to, over background art.
 Throughout the game, the player encounters CG artwork at certain points in the story, which take the place of the background art and character sprites.
 When the game is completed at least once, a gallery of the viewed CGs becomes available on the game's title screen.
 Kimi ga Nozomu Eien follows a branching plot line with multiple endings, and depending on the decisions that the player makes during the game, the plot will progress in a specific direction.

 There are eight main plot lines that the player will have the chance to experience, one for each heroine.
 Every so often, the player will come to a point where he or she is given the chance to choose from multiple options.
 Text progression pauses at these points until a choice is made.
 To view all plot lines in their entirety, the player will have to replay the game multiple times and choose different choices to further the plot to an alternate direction.
 The game is divided into two chapters, with the first one revolving around the events leading up to August 20 and the second chapter set three years later.
 It is in the second chapter that the game allows the player to choose to pursue one of the eight heroines and also has endings if the player chooses to pursue more than one of the girls at the same time.
 The updated version for Windows Vista, Kimi ga Nozomu Eien: Latest Edition, contains a third chapter.
 The original Windows edition has 14 endings, and the DVD version for Windows has two additional bad endings.
 In the adult versions of the game, there are scenes with sexual CGs depicting Takayuki and a given heroine having sex.
 Later, the consumer port versions were released without the adult content.